enter-haken/rasmus/README.md

 * elixir 1.5.2 with erlang >= 20
 * PostgreSQL >= 9.0

+The standard user `postgres` must exist to create the database for `rasmus`.

 ### compile

 When the sources are checked out for the first time, the `rasmus` database must be created